liveha/NMBU-BIO326/metaG_assembly.md

 ```

 Enter this directory (`cd MetaGenomeAssemblyBio326`)
-and copy the trimmed and concatinated fastq files to your newly generated directory:
+and copy the trimmed and concatenated fastq files to your newly generated directory:

 ```
 cp /mnt/SCRATCH/bio326-21/MetaGenomeAssembly/GutMetagenome_filtered_rawReads.fastq.gz .